Separate Normal Pigment From Infection Signs

 Preventing White Spot Issues

-A well-maintained environment greatly reduces the risk of problematic white spots developing in the first place:
+A well-maintained environment reduces the risk of problematic white spots developing in the first place:

-- Ensure excellent water quality through regular changes and testing
+- Keep water quality stable through regular changes and testing

 - Use smooth tank decor to prevent injuries